damianlago/Festiv-Owners-App/README.md

 ## Getting Started

 First, install all dependencies.
-Run this command on the project root directory
+Run this command on the project root directory:
 ```bash
 npm i
 ```